4nte/react-relay-rebind/README.md

 ```javascript
 commitMutation(environment, config, dispatch)
 ```
 Commits a mutation and dispatches resolved data to a binded component.
-This function is almost identical to the Relays `commitMutation` except that it expectes a `dispatch` function in the third argument.
+This function is almost identical to the Relays `commitMutation` except that it expectes a `dispatch` function as a third argument.

 ## State proxy
 ```javascript